 Everyone goes about time management differently.
 And because of the insight that Kruse provides about the habits and routines of high-achievers, you’ll be able to cherry-pick strategies that you find intriguing and implement them into your own life.

-Time management books aren’t often this extensive in the variety of personal stories they share, and while you read this book you’ll realize that at one point or another, high-achievers struggled with the same things that you do now.
+Time management books aren’t often this extensive in the variety of true motivational stories they share, and while you read this book you’ll realize that at one point or another, high-achievers struggled with the same things that you do now.

 Eventually, they figured it out, and you’ll do the same.

 #12 – Free to Focus: A Total Productivity System to Achieve More By Doing Less By Michael Hyatt

 Similar to “Getting Things Done,” this is a wonderful book for those looking for a structured productivity system to help you be more efficient with your time.

 The Free to Focus productivity system follows 3 simple steps:

 - Stop: First, you need to take a step back and think about why you want to be more productive and figure out your high-leverage activities.

 - Cut: In this step, you’ll realize that what you don’t do is just as important as what you do.
 You’ll learn how to delegate work and cut out the non-essentials.

 - Act: Hyatt teaches you how to complete high-leverage tasks in less time, with less stress by implementing effective prioritization and time-batching.